mpaguilar/msa-toy/DOCSTRINGS.md

 Check if two facts are contradictory.

 Args:
-    fact1: First fact to compare
+    fact1: First fact to compare.
-    fact2: Second fact to compare
+    fact2: Second fact to compare.

 Returns:
-    True if facts are contradictory, False otherwise
+    True if facts are contradictory, False otherwise.

 Notes:
     1. Convert both fact contents to lowercase for case-insensitive comparison.